 While nest boxes will never make up for having tree hollows there are many areas in the landscape where there are too few hollows left for native fauna to breed successfully.
 If you think your site needs to have more boxes make sure you build them out of long-lasting material and follow a pattern to design the best box for the species you want to support.
 Here is a link to some nest box info and patterns produced by Ballarat University (now Federation University) for a project a few years ago.
 There is also a Land for Wildlife program note on nest box design.
+Another source of nest box information is this link to LaTrobe University site.

 If you are in an area where common myna birds are a problem consider adding an anti-myna baffle to the box link